 While many firms work with or sell to the base of the economic pyramid, few provide them with relevant solutions to address poverty.
 Only those companies providing relevant solutions to address poverty can be called inclusive business.
 More...

 In 2019, ESCAP and iBAN launched a joint initiative to help governments to enhance the policy environment for inclusive business in South-East Asia.
 ESCAP and iBAN have provided country-level analysis and policy advice to Cambodia, Indonesia, Malaysia, The Philippines and Viet Nam.
 National landscape studies have identified existing and potential inclusive business companies and analysed the overall context in which they operate.
 Based on this analysis, the studies provide recommendations for policymakers and institutions to encourage inclusive businesses.

-Moreover, they have supported regional policy (such as the Guidelines for the Promotion of Inclusive Business in ASEAN) and knowledge exchange, through policy dialogues, regional studies and the organisation of the Second ASEAN inclusive Business Summit in 2019 and the Third ASEAN Inclusive Business Summit in 2020.
+ESCAP and iBAN have also supported regional policy (such as the Guidelines for the Promotion of Inclusive Business in ASEAN) and knowledge exchange, through policy dialogues, regional studies and the organisation of the Second ASEAN inclusive Business Summit in 2019 and the Third ASEAN Inclusive Business Summit in 2020.